isomerpages/govtech-stp/_reciprocal-green-lane/visiting-rgl-counterpart-countries-regions/faq-outbound-rgl-travellers.md

 #### 13. What documentation do I need to present to the airline staff at check-in before I will be allowed to board a flight from Singapore to China?

-Minimally, a traveller should have on hand his/her negative COVID-19 PCR and IgM antibody serology test results, green health declaration code with the “HDC” mark from the PRC Embassy, a valid visa and a Letter of Invitation issued by the Chinese provincial/municipal authorities of Chongqing, Guangdong, Jiangsu, Shanghai, Tianjin or Zhejiang specifically for essential business or official travel under the RGL.

-As the specific requirements may vary amongst provinces/municipalities, the traveller should verify the latest requirements with his/her local host company or government agency.
+As the specific requirements may vary amongst provinces/municipalities and continue to evolve, the traveller should verify the latest requirements with his/her local host company or government agency, as well as the PRC Embassy in Singapore.

 ### **Health Measures in China**